 Figure 10.
-Doctors' views on the RPR report (Post-RPR survey, n = 352)
+Doctors' views on the RPR report (Post-RPR survey, first RPR n = 364, second RPR n = 57)

-Three-quarters of reviewed doctors (73%) agreed their RPR report was accurate.
+Three-quarters of reviewed doctors (75%) agreed their RPR report was accurate, with only 6% disagreeing (Figure 11).

 The report was very accurate, he definitely understood what I do differently to other doctors and the same as other doctors....
 If he hadn't written it, I would have forgotten all the detail after a few months so the report is pretty essential.
+(First RPR)

-Their report findings were accruate (Figure 11).
 The correlation between number of ratings below seven and agreeing if the report findings were accurate was significant (P < 0.05).